T House / KIENTRUC O

 Photographs

-From the architect.
+Text description provided by the architects.
 We were commissioned to design and renovate an old house in a small alley that branch off from Pham Ngoc Thach St, historically known as Duy Tan.
 The 161m2 house was finished in 2017.

 Our focus when shaping this space is to create an environment that provoke emotional interactions with the architecture.
 It is expressed in a continuous reel of functional relationship between spaces that are stringed together from inside the house to the alley and back.
 This is a kind of architectural newness that set us apart from our typical design method.